Vincent Cotto

 Muscular forces, physiological responses, perceived rates of exertion, and other cognitive loads began to be of interest to Ergonomics researchers to minimize exposure to musculoskeletal disorders (MSDs).
 (Ergoweb LLC, 2017)

-Motion capture and artificial intelligence are emerging as players in the Ergonomics space as well due to the ability to perform industry-accepted evaluations efficiently.
+Motion capture and artificial intelligence are emerging as players in the ergonomics assesment space as well, due to the ability to perform industry-accepted ergonomic evaluation efficiently.

 Functionality